mandi1120/patient_segmentation/README.md

 5.	patients.csv

 ### Exploratory Data Analysis
+EDA was the first analytic technique performed on the dataset.
+This was a crucial first step that revealed insight into the file contents: number of data points available, data formats, patient demographics, types of conditions, allergies, and encounters represented.
+Information gained from EDA determined the data cleaning and feature engineering steps that would be required before further developing the model.

 ### Data Cleaning & Feature Engineering
+The cleaning and engineering steps required to transform data elements into data types appropriate for a machine learning model were as follows:
 - Removed patients who did not have an emergency encounter
 - Summarized counts of each encounter class per patient
 - Summarized conditions per patient